-II.A.
-Bank Stability for Structures Built Near Streams
+II.B.1 Bank Stability for Structures Built Near Streams

-Establish a bank stability protection area or trigger that applies to construction of new roads, parking lots, pools, and structures subject to the UBC.
-The bank stability protection area or trigger should be measured from top of bank and should be based upon stream characteristics including protection of existing riparian vegetation, natural or modified streams banks, and condition of bank.
+Establish a bank stability requirement or trigger that applies to construction of new roads, parking lots, pools, and structures subject to the UBC.
+The bank stability requirement or trigger should be measured from top of bank and should be based upon stream characteristics including protection of existing riparian vegetation, natural or modified streams banks, and condition of bank.